 Taking care of your oral health as you age can have a huge effect on your quality of life.
 Regular dental visits are important because they can help spot health problems early on.
 The earlier a problem is addressed the more likely it is that treatment will be simple and even more affordable than if the problem were to progress into something much bigger.

 Yoga is a wonderful practice for people of all ages,shapes and abilities.
 There are some health benefits of yoga that are especially important for the quality-of-life of older adults.
-Yoga combines physical poses with relaxation and breathing techniques designed to help improve health and wellbeing.
+Yoga combines physical poses with relaxation and breathing techniques designed to help improve health and well being.
 Practicing yoga may not directly cure diseases, but it can make a difference in treatment.
 Here are 7 ways that consistent yoga practice may slow down the aches, pains, and other problems associated with aging.

 In our call center and on our social media pages we receive many questions on a daily basis.
 Medicare, with its many unique rules and regulations aligned with the fact that it is ever evolving and changing, can be downright confusing.
 We took the 4 top concerns/myths that we have received in the last several weeks to break down the truth for you.
-Do you have any questions or concerns regarding Medicare that we can answer for you?

 Often times, when we think of success stories, our thoughts take us to people who have accomplished great things in their youth.
 We delight in hearing stories of young prodigies and we are prone to think that this was something that they were born to do.
 So we are often taken by surprise when we hear stories of older American’s who have accomplished great things because we resign ourselves to believing that our window of opportunity to achieve great accomplishments has closed.
 We would like to start sharing stories with you of phenomenal older American’s, living and deceased, who have accomplished some great things in their lifetime.
 It is never too late to make your mark!